mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Supported RTP Topologies {#topologies}

 RTP over QUIC only supports some of the RTP topologies described in
 {{?RFC7667}}.
-Most notably, due to QUIC {{!RFC9000}} being a purely IP unicast protocol at the time of writing, RTP over QUIC cannot be used as a transport protocol for any of the paths that rely on IP multipath in several multipcast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).
+Most notably, due to QUIC {{!RFC9000}} being a purely IP unicast protocol at the time of writing, RTP over QUIC cannot be used as a transport protocol for any of the paths that rely on IP multicast in several multicast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).

 Some "multicast topologies" can include IP unicast paths (e.g., *Topo-SSM*, *Topo-SSM-RAMS*).
 In these cases, the unicast paths can use RTP over QUIC.

 RTP supports different types of translators and mixers.
 Whenever a middlebox such as a translator or a mixer needs to access the content of RTP/RTCP-packets,